 Located on the northwest side of Boracay Island is the popular dive site Yapak 2 where you can find sharks rays, barracudas, tuna, and other large schools of fish.
 Lucky divers can also chance upon whale sharks while in the area.

 Apart from the vibrant marine life, the site has a deep wall which starts at 30m/100ft and plunges straight down.

 Currents can be very strong so only experienced divers are recommended for this site.
 When in the area, you will be rewarded by seeing large marine life such as gray and whitetip reef sharks, snappers, and triggerfish.

 This site is popular for the two sunken Volkswagen which sprung into a fabulous artificial reef.
 It is also a great spot for macro and muck diving.

-One of the very first established diving destinations in the Philippines which is frequented by many.
+This is one of the very first established diving destinations in the Philippines which is frequented by many.
 Due to its location, diving here is very rarely affected by weather conditions and there are many dive spots worth exploring.